rodrigocfelix/SolaceKafkaConnectors/README.md

 **Now that all the configurations are made we can upload and deploy**
 **To upload:**
-  Choose where you want to upload your docker image, build it and upload it e.g.
+  Choose where you want to upload your docker image, build it and upload it e.g.:
   * *docker build -t rodrigofelixdockerhub/kafka:latest .*
   * *docker push rodrigofelixdockerhub/kafka*

- (in case you decide to use mine don't forget to uncomment the standalone CMD and comment the distributed one) .
+ (If you decide to use my image don't forget to uncomment the standalone CMD and comment out the distributed one).

 **To deploy:**
   * Connect to your kubernetes cluster (you can check it by doing *kubectl get node*).